wordofwarning/wordofwarning.org/current/2016-autumnwinter/2destlang/index.md

 #### In Brief
 A man at work.
 A man playing.
 A man playing at being a man.
 A woman too.<br>A celebration of everyday maleness.

-Read previews of *Manpower* by <a href="http://aboutmanchester.co.uk/latest/new-performance-about-men-and-power-discusses-the-rapidly-changing-landscape-of-brexit-britain" target="_blank">About Manchester</a> + <a href="http://quietmandave.co.uk/2016/10/november-preview-manpower" target="_blank">QuietManDave</a>.
+See their <a href="http://vimeo.com/189768637" target="_blank">trailer</a> and read previews by <a href="http://aboutmanchester.co.uk/latest/new-performance-about-men-and-power-discusses-the-rapidly-changing-landscape-of-brexit-britain" target="_blank">About Manchester</a> + <a href="http://quietmandave.co.uk/2016/10/november-preview-manpower" target="_blank">QuietManDave</a>.

 #### Venue + Booking Details
 Date: Thursday 10 November 2016, 8pm